LetPeopleWork/AzureDevOpsFlowScripts/azuredevopsflow/README.md

 ## Run azuredevopsflow
 If your installation was successfull, you can now run `azuredevopsflow` via the commandline.
 When not supplied with any parameter for a configuration file, it will automatically copy the `ExampleConfig.json` to your current directory and run using.
 This will fail with the following error `TF400813: The user 'aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa' is not authorized to access this resource.` as you must configure your connection to Azure DevOps first.
-**Note**: It's recommended to rename your config file from *ExampleConfig.json* to something more meaningful (like *TeamNameConfig.json*) and to specify this configuration file when running it again: `flowmetricscsv --ConfigFileNames "TeamNameConfig.json"`.
+**Note**: It's recommended to rename your config file from *ExampleConfig.json* to something more meaningful (like *TeamNameConfig.json*) and to specify this configuration file when running it again: `azuredevopsflow --ConfigFileNames "TeamNameConfig.json"`.

 ### Running azuredevopsflow with multiple Configurations
 You can have multiple configurations that you can use to create different charts and/or run different forecasts.
 For example for different teams or different item types (for example if you want to visualize Epics differently than other work items).